mjc-school/MJC-School/bigdata/module #4. SQL/sql_task.md

 ### Database

-Download at least 5 months of data for each station and for each implementation (i.e. [Stops At Location](https://data.police.uk/docs/method/stops-street/) and [Street Level Crimes](https://data.police.uk/docs/method/crime-street/)) using the application from the previous task.
+Download at least 5 months of data for each station and for each implementation (i.e. [Stop and searches by force](https://data.police.uk/docs/method/stops-force/) and [Street Level Crimes](https://data.police.uk/docs/method/crime-street/)) using the application from the previous task.

 ### Queries